Covid 19 - Information Summer Term 2021

 Suggestions and forms

-- If you have any forms that you need to return, please post these in the black post box on the front gate by the school entrance or give these to a member of staff on the gate in the morning.
+- If you have any forms that you need to return, please post these in the black post box on the front gate by the school entrance if the office is closed, or give these to a member of staff on the gate in the morning.

 - If you are bringing in any items for your child, e.g. a forgotten lunchbox, P.E. kit etc., please ring the bell on the gate and the office staff will come out to you.
 Please be patient, as the office staff may take a little time to come out if they are responding to a phone call at the time.

 - We always welcome suggestions from parents and carers so that we can work alongside you to continually develop our school.
-If you have any suggestions, please write these down and post them in the black post box on the front gate by the main entrance, or email them to email@example.com
+If you have any suggestions, please write these down and post them in the black post box on the front gate by the main entrance if the office is closed, or email them to email@example.com

 Break and Lunchtimes